 There is no work outside the class.
 The course will be taught verbally, through demonstration and with the use of music.
-The last session will be video recorded for assessment purposes.
+The teacher may video record parts of this session for assessment purpose.

 You may or may not be asked to participate in rigorous activity from time to time.
 Please consider whether you could do this, if you are in any doubt consult a medical practitioner.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.

 Are there any other costs?
 Is there anything I need to bring?

 Please wear clothing that does not restrict your movement and allows you to adapt to changes in your body temperature.
 The classes are best undertaken in jazz shoes or comfortable shoes with non-grip sole.